A SOLID FOUNDATION

 Since being founded as the Toronto City Summit Alliance in 2002, then changing our name to CivicAction in late 2010, we have provided a neutral platform for collaboration and leadership focused on improving our region’s social, economic and environmental future.

 We engage the key players – including the “unusual suspects” –from business, labour, the academic, non-profit and voluntary sectors, and all three orders of government and leverage their collective energy, networks and thought leadership.

-See just a few examples of how we’ve driven real progress on pressing issues:
+Visit our Reports page for examples of how we’ve driven real progress on pressing issues.